zhaitongtong/spark-application/README.md

   - Train a model by applying the k-means algorithm using Spark MLLib
   - Filter a live stream of Tweets for those that match the specified cluster
 3. Weather TimeSeries
+  - Get weather data for a given weather station at a given point in time using Spark Streaming, Apache Cassandra and Apache Kafka